|

 and it was not very effective, since the primitive bacteria

-(rickettsia) responsible for the disease show considerable antigenic
+(rickettsia) responsible for the disease show considerable

 variability.
-None of the antibiotics of the time were effective against
+None of the antibiotics of the time were effective

-the disease, and the disease could be controlled only by destroying the
+the disease, and the disease could be controlled only by

 mites that transmitted it.
-Fortunately, DDT
+DDT

 Dysentery was a common ailment on almost all battlefields.
 It was typically transmitted by flies and other insects that fed on both feces and the soldier's food supply.
 It could also be transmitted when fecal matter contaminated the water supply.
 Medical officers attempted to enforce strict field sanitation, but soldiers under fire who could not leave their foxholes had little alternative to simply tossing their wastes a short distance outside their holes.
 Water could be purified by boiling or addition of iodine or halazone tablets, which were included in the U.S. Army C ration.
 A minor scandal during the Peleliu battle was the use of inadequately cleaned oil drums to transport water, which made a number of troops ill.